Quality Assurance Program Development

 The variability in site characteristics, the intended use of data, resource availability, and individual client needs make the preparation of a generic set of DQOs impossible.
 Our staff expertly defines data needs and specifies the criteria that enable the unique objectives of a project to be accomplished.

-Sampling & Analysis Plans
+Sampling and Analysis Plans

 Obtaining defensible data from field sampling operations is a critical first step in any type of environmental impact assessment.
 Unnecessary costs and delays can occur when a field sampling effort produces unrepresentative and invalid data.
 The Environmental Standards Chemistry and Geosciences Departments work together to prepare and review SAPs.
 A SAP must document the location and type of each sample, the correct sampling and analysis methods, and the proper number of QC samples to be included in the investigation in order to meet the project DQOs.